Neural Network Enhanced Polyconvexification of Isotropic Energy Densities in Computational Mechanics: Properties-Preserving Neural Networks

-The proof follows from the fact that non-negative sums of convex functions are also convex, and that the composition of a convex and nonconvex decreasing function is also convex.
-The constraint that the $g_i$ are convex and non-decreasing is not particularly restrictive, since current nonlinear activation functions such as the ReLU or Softplus activation functions already satisfy this constraint.
+The proof follows from the fact that non-negative linear combinations of convex functions are also convex, and that the composition of a convex and convex non-decreasing function is also convex.
+The constraint that the $g_i$ are convex and non-decreasing is not particularly restrictive, since common nonlinear activation functions such as the ReLU or SoftPlus activation functions satisfy this constraint.
 A review of convex activation functions is presented in \cite{Wilhelm}.

-\subsubsection{Partially input convex neural networks (PICNN)}
+\subsubsection{Partially Input Convex Neural Networks (PICNN)}

-The previous model, i.e.~FICCN, provides convexity over the entire input of the neural network, which may in fact be a restriction on the allowable class of models.
+The previous model, i.e.~FICNN, provides convexity over the entire input of the neural network, which may in fact be a restriction on the allowable class of models.
 Furthermore, this full joint convexity is unnecessary in the setting where the convexity is required only over some inputs.
-This is why we present the partially input convex neural networks (PICNN), as introduced in \cite{ICCN}, which are convex over only some inputs of the network.
-The $k$-layer PICCN architecture (\cref{fig:PICNN}) is defined by the recurrence for $i=0, \dotsc, k-1$,
+This is why we present the Partially Input Convex Neural Networks (PICNN), as introduced in \cite{ICCN}, which are convex over only some inputs of the network.
+The $k$-layer PICNN architecture (\cref{fig:PICNN}) is defined by the recurrence for $i=0, \dotsc, k-1$,

 with $u_0 =\zeta$, $z_0 =0$ and $W_0^{(z)}=0$ and

 denotes the overall evaluation of the network.
 Moreover, $h_\pred^{\cc}$ is the neural network approximation of the function $h^{\cc}$ defined in \eqref{eq:Phipc=hc} and depends on $\theta$, the parameter vector collecting the weights and biases.
 The $u_i \in \R^{n_i}$ and $z_i \in \R^{m_i}$ denote the hidden units for the $\zeta$-path and $\hat{m}$-path, and $\circ$ denotes the Hadamard product, i.e.~the element-wise product between two vectors.
 The functions $g_i$ and $\tilde{g}_i$ are activation functions.